Batmanhuber/MckaysTriangles/README.md

 Or a copy of the .exe file can be found in path MckaysTriangles>bin>MckaysTriangles.exe

 Notes:
+    - This project was all completed in VS code.
+No GUI was used to create my winforms windows, they were all coded.
-This assumes user input should only be positive integer values.
+    - This assumes user input should only be positive integer values.
 Because of this Only right triangles that are pythagerian triples will occure.
-This also makes it impossible to enter an Isosceles right triangle.
+    - This also makes it impossible to enter an Isosceles right triangle.

 Description:
     Purpose: Provides information about a triangle given the lengths of three sides